 A: The California State Summer School in Mathematics and Science (COSMOS) at UC Davis is a rigorous, four-week residential program for talented and motivated students.
 COSMOS students attend clusters designed to introduce students to STEM subjects not traditionally offered in high school.

 Q: Who may attend COSMOS?

-A: Students who excel in mathematics/science and are completing grades eight through twelve by the summer they are applying for are eligible.
-Parents and children should discuss the student's maturity and readiness to participate in a month-long residential program on a public research university campus.
-Non-California and international students may apply but pay out-of-state tuition and are not eligible for financial aid.
+A: California high school students who excel in mathematics/science are eligible.
+Parents/Guardians should discuss the student's maturity and readiness to participate in a month-long residential program on a public research university campus.

 Q: How do I apply to COSMOS?

 A: Online application will be available in early January through - early February each year.
 Please see the official statewide COSMOS site https://cosmos-ucop.ucdavis.edu/app/main for detailed information on the application process.

 Q: Is there a minimum GPA to be accepted into COSMOS?

 A: The average unweighted GPA for applicants is around 3.8, with a particular focus on math and/or science grades.
 Achievement can also be documented through competition in science fairs or other activities.

 Q: Are there prerequisites for the courses?